Differential Dynamic Programming with Nonlinear Safety Constraints Under System Uncertainties: Proposed Method

 In unconstrained situations, locally optimal control deviations can be computed by minimizing (\ref{q_approximation}) with respect to $\delta\textbf{\text{u}}$ resulting in

 where $\bar{\textbf{\text{K}}}$ is the linear feedback gain and $\bar{\textbf{\text{d}}}$ is the affine term.

 Under state and/or input constraints, the optimal control problem turns into

-where the constraint vector $\bm{g}$ includes the deterministic state constraints obtained in the constraint tightening step (Section \ref{constraint_tighten}) including input limitations.
+where the constraint vector $\tilde{\bm{g}}$ includes the deterministic state constraints obtained in the constraint tightening step including input limitations.
 In order to incorporate the constraints in the estimation of action-value function (\ref{q_approximation}), constraints' first order approximations are obtained as

 Xie \textit{et al.} \cite{xie2017} proposed to check the set of active constraints during the iterations to make sure that the analytical approximation of the value function around the nominal trajectories still yields a good approximation.
-To achieve this, all active constraints \textit{i.e.}, inequality constraints whose boundaries are on the current nominal trajectory and all equality constraints are included in a set and the optimization problem in (\ref{cddp_formulation_1}) is converted to
+To achieve this, all active constraints are included in a set which contains all equality constraints that are always active and inequality constraints for which the value is greater than -$\epsilon$ ($\tilde{g}_i>-\epsilon$) where $\epsilon$ is a small constant for numerical stability.